YehEmily/ExercisesInC/homeworks/homework02.md

 It's abstractly true that Pokemon appear randomly and at any point, the player might discover a Dragonite outside their house.
 However, Pokemon actually spawn according to a complicated formula and it's possible to predict spawns if you know the formula (but, of course, only Niantic employees do).

+ANS: Flight simulators, exchanging money with bank, cryptocurrency, the Internet

 2. What is the difference between a program and a process?

 A process represents a running program.
 It's possible for a process to run one program or load and run a new program, but each process can only run one program at a time.
 On the other hand, a program can be run on multiple processes, where each process shares the same program text but has different data and hardware states.

+ANS: A program is a static bunch of instructions and a process runs the program; a process has a virtual address, an operating system state (knows about process), and a hardware state (registers data physically).
+OSes allow for multitasking + resource control + inter-process protection = single process dedicated machine illusion

 3. What is the primary purpose of the process abstraction?